LemuelCushing/reproducing-inequality/README.md

-## Structures, networks and organizational culture in reproducing inequality
+## Structures, networks and organizational culture in the reproduction of inequality

 A presentation summary of the following papers: